xsf/xmpp-providers-website/content/faq.md

 ---
-title: FAQ
+title: Frequently Asked Questions (FAQ)
 ---

-# Frequently Asked Questions

 ## Why do we collect and categorize providers?